 2. Food Hangovers are Great Teachers

-Most women don't realize how bad their diet makes them feel until they clean it up and/or starting eating enough of the right foods.
+Most women don't realize how bad their diet makes them feel until they start eating enough of the right foods.
 When you're eating the right way for you, you are focused, energetic, and balanced.
-You just feel - well, GOOD.
+You just feel GOOD.

-After eating like a Fat Loss Foodie for a couple weeks, it's normal to get nostalgic for something you used to eat: like your morning skinny latte and pastry from the coffee shop.
+But after eating like a Fat Loss Foodie for a couple weeks, it's normal to get nostalgic for something you used to eat: like your old morning go-to.
+A skinny latte and pastry from the coffee shop.

-That latte and pastry just taught you a valuable lesson: Eating that food comes with a price.
-You were always paying it, you just felt so bad all the time that you thought it was normal.
+Eating treat foods comes with a price.
+You were always paying it before, you just felt so bad all the time that you thought it was normal.
 You didn't realize how good you were supposed to feel.

-The treat meal just schooled you on why you don't eat that way any more.
+The treat meal just schooled you on why you don't eat that way all the time any more.